jnozzi/cocoadev.com/markdown/AccessingEnglishDictionarySites.md

 ----

-You might want to look at General/WebServicesCore.
+You might want to look at WebServicesCore.

 ----